 This is the third post on “What Not To Do And How Not To Do It” about six of the biggest leadership mistakes and how to stop making them.
 Today’s topic is Bad Manners.

 This may seem a little Pollyannaish, but it’s amazing what an important role manners play in good leadership.
 Bad manners include talking too much, not listening, not saying please and thank you, never apologizing, and taking all the credit for successes.
 These bad habits will invariably undermine your strength as a leader.

 But don’t worry!
 For most people, being a jerk is optional.
-Here are some fixes that can go a long way towards improving your people skills.

 - Buy a business etiquette book If you have any doubt about how to handle certain business situations, there are many good etiquette books out there to give you guidance.
 Send me an e-mail if you’d like a list.

 - Listen 80% or even 90% of the time What you’re saying when you talk too much is, “I’m more intelligent than you are, and my opinions are more valid than yours.”
 Whether you mean it that way or not, this is the message you’re communicating.
 Talking too much and not listening is a lethal combination because we really do need the input.
 The team is in the trenches, and not using them as a resource is a huge waste of talent.

 - Say please and thank you By not saying please and thank you, you’re saying, “You are a commodity to me—you’re not even a real person.”
 On the other hand, using basic manners tells your employees that you appreciate them and you don’t just assume they are there to serve you.
 Because the truth is, the leader should be serving the team.